Hollow-Face illusion

 The Hollow-Face illusion has been used to study the dissociation between vision-for-perception and vision-for-action (see Two-streams hypothesis).
 In this experiment, people used their finger to make a quick flicking movement at a small target attached to the inside surface of the hollow – but apparently normal – face, or on the surface of a normal protruding face.
 The idea was that the fast flicking (rather like flicking a small insect off the face) would engage the vision-for-action networks in the dorsal stream – and thus would be directed to the actual rather than the perceived position of the target.
 The results were clear.
 Despite the presence of a robust illusion in which people perceived the hollow face as if it were a normal protruding face, the flicking movements they made were accurately directed to the real, not the illusory location of the target.
 This result suggests that the bottom-up cues that drive the flicking response are distinct from the top-down cues that drive the Hollow-Face illusion.

 Another example of the Hollow-Face illusion is the "Gathering 4 Gardner" dragon.
 This dragon's head seems to follow the viewer's eyes everywhere (even up or down), when lighting, perspective and/or stereoscopic cues are not strong enough to tell its face is actually hollow.
 Keen observers will note that the head doesn't actually follow them, but appears to turn twice as fast around its center than they do themselves.

 The Hollow-Face illusion is weaker among people with schizophrenia and other populations with psychotic symptoms, perhaps as a result of reduced tendency to interpret any kind of ambiguous 3D object as convex.
 It appears to be related to current mental state, namely in regard to current positive symptoms, inappropriate affect, and need for structure.
 The illusion seems to strengthen among successfully treated patients.

-People on the autism spectrum have been shown to be less susceptible to visual illusions, including the hollow-face illuson.
+People on the autism spectrum have been shown to be less susceptible to visual illusions, including the hollow-face illusion.